Skip to main content

 |

 Most people experience heartburn at some point.
 Common symptoms of heartburn or acid reflux are burning in the throat or chest.
-If you’re one of the 60 million Americans that has acid reflux, you might be wondering “how long does acid reflux last”?
+If you’re one of the 60 million Americans who have acid reflux, you might be wondering, “How long does acid reflux last”?

 What Causes Acid Reflux?